Extended-Thunder/send-later/index.md

-If enabled, this preference causes all messages you send by clicking Send or typing Ctrl-Enter to be automatically scheduled to be sent by Send Later the specified number of minutes into the future.
+If enabled, this preference causes all messages you send by clicking Send or typing Ctrl-Enter to be automatically scheduled to be sent by Send Later at the specified number of minutes into the future.

 This essentially replicates the functionality provided by some email providers to allow you to cancel sending a message for a short period of